Should You Take Supplements for Weight Loss?

-There is overwhelming evidence showing that these supplements have a limited effect on weight loss and may involve risk of adverse health effects.
-Therefore, their use is not recommended for patients who are able to follow a calorie-restricted diet and exercise regularly to create a calorie deficit that would cause weight reduction.
+There is overwhelming evidence showing that these supplements have a limited effect on weight loss and may involve the risk of adverse health effects.
+Therefore, their use is not recommended for patients who can follow a calorie-restricted diet and exercise regularly to cause weight reduction.
 However, in certain cases, where an individual is physically incapable of exercising to induce weight loss, supplements could be an option under the guidance and supervision of a health and nutrition expert.

 A sensible approach to weight loss